[This article has been updated and rewritten since its original publication.]

 Clear as mud?
 Hopefully, this helps you better understand how Facebook counts a conversion.
 The primary takeaways are these:

-- Default attribution is 28-day click and 1-day view
+- Default attribution is 1-day view and 7-day click (previously 28-day click)

 - When multiple ads are shown to the same person, the most recent click wins